FridaWikell/frisa-booking/README.md

 ### Manual Testing

-You need to perform, and document everything you did to manually test your site.
-At a minimum - you need to check every link on every page works as intended.
-So that is check every link in the nav bar (do this on every single page because its a link in a different file) and any other links that appear on your site.
-Test the responsiveness of the site - you can do this in the dev tools in responsive mode.
-You should also load the site once deployed on as many devices you have access to.
-What is different from one device to the next? why is it different?

 Test the user stories that you created earlier in the readme - did you satisfy the goal, how?